watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 Every word that comes out of your mouth should be written down, framed, and displayed in a museum!

 So!
-I'm gonna try and find an outfit that'll make you say something that isn't "cute"!
+I'm gonna try and find an outfit that'll make you say something other than "cute"!

 Not this one...
-Nor that one...
+And not this one either...

 Aha, this is it!
 I'll try on *The Emperor's New Clothes* next!